calvare7/calvare7.github.io/_projects/numerical_simulations.md

 ### Grain-Scale Force Fields

 One of the key advantages of numerical simulations is direct access to forces acting on each grain.
-This simulation shows the **instantaneous streamwise force field** — the force component aligned with the flow direction (top to bottom) — over evolving barchan dune.
+This simulation shows the **instantaneous streamwise force field** — the force component aligned with the flow direction (top to bottom) — over an evolving barchan dune.

 <div class="row mt-3 justify-content-center">
   <div class="col-sm-8 mt-3 mt-md-0">